Concordium/concordium-base/rust-bins/wallet-notes/README.md

   the identity provider
 - "privateIdObjectData" - this is the __private__ information that the user must keep in order to be able to use the returned identity object.
+- "initialAccountData" - various data about the initial account, including its __private__ keys.

 An example of input is in the file [create_id_request_and_private_data-input.json](files/create_id_request_and_private_data-input.json).
 An example of output is in the file [create_id_request_and_private_data-output.json](files/create_id_request_and_private_data-output.json).

+## create_id_request_and_private_data_v1

+Semantics: Generates a version 1 IdentityObject request, used to request an identity to a IdentityProvider.
+No initial account creation.

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"ipInfo"` ... is a JSON object that describes the identity provider.
+This data is the one obtained from the server by making a GET request to /ip_info.

+- `"arsInfos"` ... is a JSON mapping from `"arIdentity"` to `"arInfo"` where `"arInfo"` being a JSON object with fields `"arIdentity"`, `"arDescription"` and `"arPublicKey"`.

+- `"global"` ... is a JSON object that describes global cryptographic parameters.
+   This data is obtained from the server by making a GET request to /global.

+- `"seed"` ... is a hex encoded seed phrase used to generate the prf key and the signature blinding determinstically.
+- `"net"` ... either the string `"Mainnet"` or `"Testnet"`.
+- `"identityIndex"` ... an integer indicating the index of identity.

+In addition the field `"arThreshold"` can be added to specify an anonymity revocation threshold different from the default value, as a JSON encoded byte value.

+The output of this function is a JSON object with two keys
+- "idObjectRequest" - this is the identity object request that should be sent to the identity provider

+An example of input is in the file [create_id_request_and_private_data-v1-input.json](files/create_id_request_and_private_data-v1-input.json).
+An example of output is in the file [create_id_request_and_private_data-v1-output.json](files/create_id_request_and_private_data-v1-output.json).

 ## check_account_address